MooersLab/pymolsnips/README.md

 The `PyMOL.tmbundle` folder contains several files and folders in addition to the `Snippets` folder.
-Some of this other files include a lexer for PyMOL.
+Some of this other files include a lexer for *PyMOL*.
 The one file is the `\url{dependencies.json}` file.
 This file specifies the dependence on the pygments package.